rafidalwahid/next.js_project_management/README.md

 - Project management with team collaboration
 - Task management with Kanban and list views
 - Nested subtasks with ordering capabilities
+- Task comments and file attachments
 - Field attendance tracking with geolocation
 - Attendance analytics and reporting
 - Activity logging and reporting
+- Responsive design for all devices

 ## Tech Stack